yasya-ice/vs23-challenge/README.md

 `

 `
-  cd ..
+- Start the project backend - it works at http://localhost:3001

 `
-- Start the project with back and frontend
+node index.js
+`
+- Start the project frontend - it works at http://localhost:3000 , so open another terminal window , check you locate at project root folder, not backend folder and next use start script

 `
 npm start